DeamLinX/PulseHax/README.md

 - Mindblock the start of maps faster than ever with a <b>quick retry</b> key bound to tab!
 - ... and much, much more!

-> At this time, <b>PulxeHax is only compatible with Chromium based browsers</b>, _plus limited functionality for Firefox, however, that was purely unintentional and may be subject to change_.
+> At this time, <b>PulseHax is only compatible with Chromium based browsers</b>, _plus limited functionality for Firefox, however, that was purely unintentional and may be subject to change_.

 ## <b>Running Pulsehax</b>
 1. Clone the repository.
 If you are unfamiliar with git, click the green CODE button in the upper right, then select download zip, and finally extract all files.